Brest, Belarus

 The terrain is fairly flat around Brest.
 The river looks quite broad in Brest.
 The river has an extremely large floodplain, that is about 2 km across.
 Brest was subject to flooding in the past.
 One of the worst floods in recorded history occurred in 1974.

-A part of the floodplain was reclaimed from the river during the last 3 decades.
-In the 1980s big cutter-suction dredgers were mining sand and clay from the riverbed, to raise the banks.
+A part of the floodplain was reclaimed from the river by dredging during the last 3 decades.
+In the late 1980s big cutter-suction dredgers were mining sand and clay from the riverbed, to raise the river banks.
 After the dredging the river became deeper and the riverbanks higher.
 Today the river does not overflow its banks.

 The dam with locks have been regulating the water level in the river since the 19th century, to make it navigable.